 In a blog post, the messaging service said the video chat feature is a follow up to the audio chat services that it released earlier this year.
 The video service operates along the same lines as chat, but to initiate a video conference, users just tap the camera icon on an existing call and the video feed begins instantaneously.

-Users do not need to open a separate app to engage in a video conference; they can simply dial into a one-on-one or a group meeting.
+Users do not need to open a separate app to engage in a video conference; they can simply dial into one-on-one or a group meeting.
 The feature also works with shared links.

 Users on the mobile apps can still join any ongoing video call but will be limited to sharing and receiving audio.

-The messaging service slack also works with third party apps like Google Hangouts and Zoom.
+The messaging service slack also works with third-party apps like Google Hangouts and Zoom.
 After the announcement of the video and voice calling features, it is clear that Slack is troubling Google’s Hangout and Microsoft’s Skype, a lot.

 Slack’s user base has grown steadily since its launch at the end of 2013 and today includes more than 4 million daily active users.
 The company has been quite active over the last year introducing new features that take on both traditional email as well as other cloud-based chat services.
-In March 2016, Microsoft wanted to acquire Slack but the deal expected to be of $8 billion, got canceled.
+In March 2016, Microsoft wanted to acquire Slack but the deal expected to be of $8 billion, got cancelled.